Deep-Symmetry/beat-link-trigger/README.md

 [![License](https://img.shields.io/badge/License-Eclipse%20Public%20License%202.0-blue.svg)](#license)

-> :boom: **Warning**: This does not yet work with files analyzed by
+> :boom: **Warning**: This may not yet work with rekordbox 6.
+There
-> rekordbox 6.
-There have been changes to the database format that
+> have been changes to the protocol and database format that will take
-> will take us time to understand and cope with.
-Please stick to
+> us time to understand and cope with.
+We have already found and fixed
+> two, and things seem to be working more or less, but it will be
-> rekordbox 5 and earlier until that can be done.
-I hope to start
+> safer if you can stick to rekordbox 5 and earlier if you need BLT to
-> working on this as soon as the current release is finished.
-In the
+> work.
+If you can do any testing with rekordbox 6, please share
-> mean time, issues with log files, packet captures, and track
+> status reports and (even more important) open issues with log files,
-> analysis files are welcome!
+> packet captures, and track analysis files if you run into problems!

 ## Usage